Tony607/TypeApp/README.md

 # Type App
 A GUI automatically types.
 Use case, initial server setup with noVNC/QEMU terminal where copy paste is not available.
 Check out the YouTube demo [here](https://www.youtube.com/watch?v=y0-UUlOJvmU).
+If you want to dive into the code to learn how it works, I also have a [write up](https://www.dlology.com/blog/how-to-paste-content-to-a-vnc-console-which-does-not-support-copy-and-paste/)

 ### How it works
 With the  **Auto Switch** function on